 The need to steal essentially arises because of a lack of faith in ourselves to be able to create what we need by ourselves

 Lack, insecurity, wanting, feeling ‘incomplete’ ….
 Essentially it all boils down to feeling like there’s something missing.
-The word yoga means ‘to yoke’, ‘unite’, ‘connect’, or essentially to become ‘whole’, so by practicing each aspect of Yoga on and off the mat, we can move further towards feeling as though we already have enough, and we already are enough within ourselves.
+The word yoga means ‘to yoke’, ‘unite’, ‘connect’, or essentially to become ‘whole’, so by practising each aspect of yoga on and off the mat, we can move further towards feeling as though we already have enough, and we already are enough within ourselves.

 Asteya on the yoga mat

 Do you push yourself beyond healthy boundaries in your practice because you’re afraid of not being good enough?
 Even subconsciously, there’s usually a little part of us that starts out with the best of intentions, but then about half-way through class, begins to tempt us towards practising for the way a posture ‘should’ look, instead of how it feels.

 When we continually focus on pushing ourselves just a little too far over that ‘edge’ in order to attain a posture, we not only rob ourselves of a sustainable and natural practice, but we rob ourselves of being able to be present with the posture and with ourselves for exactly the way things are in that moment.

 If we allow ourselves to be open and accepting to exactly how our practice is at that moment on the mat, we never need to feel as though we’re losing out if some asanas are a little out of reach at the moment.
 It is never the postures we are able to do that define our practice, but the amount of awareness we bring to them….